 Handles alone aren't enough to make or break a good cookware design.
 Nevertheless, there are a few important considerations:

 - Overall Design: You'll grow accustomed to whatever handles your cookware has, but even so, there are a number of design considerations.
-Most All-Clad handles are half-circle shaped, with a groove all along the top side of the handle.
+Most All-Clad handles are half-circle shaped, with a groove along the top side of the handle (see image below).
 Some people hate this, saying it's uncomfortable to hold and can cut into your hand.
-We actually like this handle design, though, because it makes it easy to use the handle to stabilize the pot; flatter handles or round handles without a groove slide around more.
+We actually like this handle design, though, because it makes it easy to stabilize the pot.
+Flatter handles or round handles without a groove slide around more.
 Demeyere handles are shorter and fuller (no groove), with a little indentation where your thumb or finger would go to steady the pan.

 - Short or long: Traditionally, skillets and saucepans have one long handle, but some instead have two short ones.
 A long handle makes a pot easier to grab, while short handles can make it easier to pop in the oven and to store.

 - Helper handles: Helper handles are short handles on the opposite side of a long handle.
 They're called helper handles because they make it easier to maneuver heavy pots.
 On any skillet larger than 10 inches or any sauce pan or saucier larger than 3 quarts, helper handles are extremely useful.
 We recommend helper handles wherever you can get them!
-All-Clad makes cookware with both options; most Demeyere cookware has helper handles, however, there are a few Demeyere pieces that are lacking a helper handle that really need one.
+All-Clad makes cookware with both options; most larger pieces of Demeyere cookware has helper handles, however, there are a few Demeyere pieces that are lacking a helper handle that really need one.
 None of the Demeyere sauciers have helper handles, for example, and they really need them.
 A huge miss for Demeyere.

-- Rivetless handles: A few brands of cookware, including Demeyere, offer handles that are welded onto the pans--this means there are no rivets on the cooking surface.
-If you've ever tried to scrub gunk around rivets, you know how exciting this is!
+- Rivetless handles: A few brands of cookware, including Demeyere, offer handles that are welded onto the pans rather than riveted on--this means there are no rivets on the cooking surface.
+If you've ever tried to scrub gunk around rivets, you know how cool this is!
 Rivets aren't a deal breaker, but welded handles do make cookware easier to wash and keep clean.

 This is primarily about if you find the cookware pretty.
-This may seem like a poor scale for something as functional as cookware, but hear us out: the truth is that, like most things, beautiful cookware is just more pleasurable to use than ugly cookware.
+"Pretty" may seem like a poor scale for something as functional as cookware, but hear us out: the truth is that, like most things, beautiful cookware is more pleasurable to use than ugly cookware.

 The thing is, "pretty" isn't just about looks.
-Most cookware is pretty because it is also functional: it has a nice heft, heats well, and is easy to handle and maintain (copper being the exception here, but hey, we would never fault anyone for going with copper).
+Most cookware is pretty because it is also functional: it has a nice heft, heats well, and is easy to handle.

 When cookware is cheap and tinny, it's simply not a pleasure to use, either functionally or aesthetically.
 And since cooking is one of those life chores which has to be done whether you're in the mood for it or not (most of the time, anyway), do yourself a favor and get cookware you can love.
 It makes your kitchen time So.
 Much.
 Better!